kkots/ggxrd_hitbox_overlay_2211/README.md

 ; and which depend on the amount that the stick is displaced.
 ; Setting this factor to a higher value will produce greater movement. stickSpeedMultiplier = 0.8

+; A keyboard shortcut.
+; Pressing this key will cause the typed battle text to get send immediately, ; before the idle timer reaches "quickBattleChat_idleTimeAmount".
+; This key press won't be hidden from the game, so it may still trigger whatever game control it is tied to.
+; Note that quick battle chat must be enabled using "quickBattleChat_enabled" and ; there're more settings next to that setting. quickBattleChat_sendImmediately =

+; Specify the number of milliseconds.
+Default value is 1500.
+; Time in milliseconds of you not typing anything, after which the typed battle text gets sent.
+; If you type anything, the timer resets.
+Battle text can't be longer than 21 characters.
+; If it reaches that many characters, it will get sent instantly anyway.
+; Or you can press the "quickBattleChat_sendImmediately" key to send the message immediately. quickBattleChat_idleTimeAmount = 1500

+; Specify true of false.
+Default value is false.
+; When enabled, typing letters on your keyboard will directly buffer them to get sent as ; a chat message during a battle after "quickBattleChat_idleTimeAmount" milliseconds pass ; of you not typing.
+Chat message can't be longer than 21 characters, so messages that long ; will get sent right away, or you can press the "quickBattleChat_sendImmediately" key ; to send the message immediately. quickBattleChat_enabled = false

+; Specify a whole number.
+Default value is 21.
+; This is the maximum length of text that can be sent using Quick Battle Chat.
+; Texts longer than this limit will be broken up and sent as multiple messages.
+; Values greater than 21 have not been tested, so modify this setting at your own risk! quickBattleChat_textLimit_ifYouDare = 21

+; Specify true of false.
+Default value is false.
+; When true is specified, keyboard can't be used to control the movement or ; attacks of your character, or to input button macros.
+; Disconnecting the keyboard in this way only affects battles.
+; This setting may help to use the keyboard exclusively to Quick Battle Chat. disconnectKeyboardFromBattleControls = false

+; Specify a whole number of milliseconds.
+Default value is 1500.
+; This is the smallest amount of time that may pass between sending text messages via Quick Battle Chat.
+; Text messages can't be sent quicker than this.
+This may be useful to avoid overlaps between messages, ; so they can be read properly without obstructing each other. quickBattleChat_textSendRateLimit = 1500

+; A keyboard shortcut.
+; Pressing this key will open the window into which you type the battle chat text ; normally.
+This is the same as going to the Pause Menu - Fighting screen chat - Comment.
+; This key press won't be hidden from the game, so if it's tied to some control in the game, ; that may still get triggered.
+And if this key is tied to some control in the game, ; when you try to press for that control, the mod may see the key press and also try to open ; the chat prompt (for example, if you tie this key to Enter, you may end up ; opening the chat window as soon as you send from it, because you send from it by pressing Enter).
+; The "ignoreNumpadEnterKey" and "ignoreRegularEnterKey" settings will not take effect ; while the battle chat prompt is open. openBattleChatPrompt =

+; Specify true or false.
+Default value is true.
+; Specifying true will shutdown the following capabilities of the mod during non-observer multiplayer matches:
+; - Framedata panel of the main UI;
+; - Framebar;
+; - Most of the mod's windows that display information, such as Combo Recipe;
+; - 'Punish' message;
+; - Hitbox overlay;
+; - "player1IsBoss" (and P2) setting;
+; - "highlightRedWhenBecomingIdle" and similar highlights;
+;
+; Features that will still work:
+; - Online input delay override;
+; - Quick Battle Chat;
+; - "ignoreNumpadEnterKey" and the other one;
+; - "showComboProrationInRiscGauge";
+; - Loading modded .bbscript and .collision files on match start if "enableScriptMods" is enabled. disableMostOfTheModInOnline = true

+; Specify true or false.
+Default value is true.
+; Specifying true will allow the mod to increase FPS when watching round intros, roundstarts, ; supers, 5D6/8, IK, roundends, round outros in replay mode and observer mode.
+; Since the solution works by simply setting FPS to a higher value, it may not work well on older computers. allowFastForwardOfSupersRoundstartsEtc = true
 ```

 </details>